Looking for the best ideas to help you DIY your low-waste Christmas decorations this year

 9. Pinecone Place Card Holders

 Pinecone place card holders are a charming and rustic addition to your holiday table.
-These Pinterest-worthy zero waste Christmas decorations are eco-friendly, easy to make, and add a personal touch to your dining decor while utilizing natural elements.
+These Pinterest-worthy decorations are eco-friendly, easy to make, and add a personal touch to your dining decor while utilizing natural elements.
 It’s an especially good idea if you’re planning on hosting your own family dinner!

 Materials Needed: